hugozap/volare-engine/volare_engine_layout/docs/LLM Transform Operations SPEC.md

    - Create unique, descriptive IDs (check existing IDs first)
    - Build proper parent-child relationships via `children` arrays
    - Preserve existing attributes when updating (only change what's requested)
+   - For document and section layouts prefer the higher level elements listed in "JSONL Document components Specification".
+   - Always use a `document` element for the root container with header,content and footer elements
+   - Use `document.section` for logically grouping components.

 5. **Output Format**:
    - Output ONLY the JSONL operations, no explanations unless requested